cmpx0sec/OverTheWire-CTF-s/Bandit/Level-16.md

 # Level 16: Bandit - OverTheWire

 **🎯Objective:**
 The credentials for the next level can be retrieved by submitting the password of the current level to a port on localhost in the range 31000 to 32000.
 First, find out which of these ports have a server listening on them.
 Then, find out which of those speak SSL/TLS and which don’t.
-Only 1 server will give the next credentials; the others will simply send back whatever you send to them.
+Only one server will provide the next credentials; the others will return whatever is sent to them.

 ---